Pityrias/zugferd-facturx-rechnungen-profil-en16931/README.rst

 ==============================

 This macro is still in an early development phase and is not yet available in the libreoffice extension center.
 The current version of the extension can be downloaded `here <https://github.com/Pityrias/zugferd-facturx-rechnungen-profil-en16931/blob/master/factur-x_profile_en-16931.oxt>`_
+Currently the user manual and invoice template are only available in german `here <https://github.com/Pityrias/zugferd-facturx-rechnungen-profil-en16931/blob/master/documentation/de/Installationsanleitung.md>`_